 Fool Moon – Hungary’s first multiple international prize winner pop-acappella band.

-of pop-acappella music – performing pop songs without instruments – in Hungary ever since.
-The group released its debut album titled Stars (Warner-Magneoton, 2003) featuring their own five part a’cappella arrangements of Hungarian pop hits.
-Apart from Hungarian songs, the repertoire of Fool Moon includes songs in French, Italian and a good number of pieces in English: a’cappella versions of songs from artists like Sting, Eric Clapton and Paul Simon.
-Moreover, on their album Acappelland (MDB Records, 2008), there’s even a song in Bantu.
+Fool Moon released their debut album titled Stars (Warner-Magneoton, 2003) featuring their own five part a’cappella arrangements of Hungarian pop hits.
+Apart from Hungarian songs, the repertoire of Fool Moon includes songs in French, Italian – even Bantu – and a good number of pieces in English: a’cappella versions of songs from artists like Sting, Eric Clapton and Paul Simon.
+Many of these songs are featured on their 2005 album Merry Christmas and Acappelland (MDB Records, 2008).

-In 2008, their joint project with Kriszta Kovács titled “Arany-óra” was a powerful attempt to press the limits of performing Hungarian literature acappella.
-In 2012, Fool Moon returned to pop music releasing their album GeorgeMichaelJackson5, a collection of their personal favorites of songs from Michael Jackson and George Michael.
+In 2008, their joint project with Kriszta Kovács titled Arany-óra was a powerful attempt to press the limits of performing Hungarian literature acappella.
+In 2012, Fool Moon returned to pop music releasing their album GeorgeMichaelJackson5, a collection of their personal favorites of songs from George Michael, Michael Jackson and The Jackson 5.

 In December 2012 they went on an advent tour with Takács Nikolas, and the album Music & Soul, which captured the songs performed in this tour, peaked Hungarian pop charts.